 Duties & Responsibilities 2

-We are looking for a Administrative Associate!
-The ideal candidate will provides advanced administrative support to 2-3 leaders, requiring a broad and comprehensive knowledge of company policies, procedures and practices.
-This person will independently ensure office systems and divisional procedures, policies and practices are administered effectively.
-The idea person will collaborate with a number of internal and external customers on a range of issues which require tact and diplomacy and may provide functional guidance and training to other associates within the Division.
+We are looking for an Administrative Associate!
+The ideal candidate will provide advanced administrative support to 2-3 leaders, requiring a broad knowledge of company policies, procedures, and practices.
+This person will independently ensure office systems and divisional procedures, policies, and practices are administered effectively.
+The ideal person will collaborate with several internal and external customers on a range of issues that require tact and diplomacy and may provide functional guidance and training to other associates within the Division.

 The Administrative Associate will provide entry-level overall administrative support for the consortium, including but not limited to assisting with tracking program and financial deliverables, supporting accurate file maintenance, drafting donor and internal reports, and supporting meetings that take place across the consortium.

-The Administrative Associate assists a supervisor in a variety of administrative detail matters; coordinates the maintenance and repair of office equipment; determine the need for, prepares specifications and process requisitions and material receipts for supplies, and forms.
+The Administrative Associate assists a supervisor in a variety of administrative detail matters; coordinates the maintenance and repair of office equipment; determines the need for, prepares specifications, and processes requisitions and material receipts for supplies, and forms.

 The Administrative Associate provides a high level of administrative support, customer service, and technical support.
 In addition to professionally and efficiently responding to inquiries via phone, email, and in person, and assisting the staff in numerous capacities, this person provides seamless coverage and back-up of the day-to-day tasks of the office.

 Duties & Responsibilities 7